cgre-aachen/open_AR_Sandbox/README.md

 * We recently added computer vision algorithms to the sandbox that open up a whole new field of possibilities!
 By placing printed markers into the sandbox, thew user can trigger actions or define points, lines and areas in the sandbox without using the computer

 Some of the modules already implemented include:
+* [MarkerDetection](notebooks/tutorials/01_MainThread_MarkerDetection): Place virtual boreholes in the model, Define a cross section with multiple markers, Set the start position for simulations (landslides, earthquakes, etc.) check the arucos marker detection for more information (https://docs.opencv.org/trunk/d5/dae/tutorial_aruco_detection.html)
 * [TopoModule](notebooks/tutorials/02_TopoModule/): Normalize the depth image to display a topography map with fully customizable contour lines and variable heights.
+* [SearchMethodsModule](notebooks/tutorials/03_SearchMethodsModule): Takes the depth image and performs Monte-Carlo simulation algorithms to construct the probability distribution based on the structure of the current DEM in an interactive way. (https://chi-feng.github.io/mcmc-demo/app.html)
+* [GemPyModule](notebooks/tutorials/04_GempyModule): Use the full advantage of the powerful [GemPy](https://github.com/cgre-aachen/gempy) package to construct geological models and visualize them on the sandbox in real-time
 * [GradientModule](notebooks/tutorials/05_GradientModule): Takes the gradient information from the depth image and highlight slopes in x and y direction, calculation of laplacian, interactive hill shading, visualization of a vector field, and streamline plot.
 * [LoadSaveTopoModule](notebooks/tutorials/06_LoadSaveTopoModule): Takes the depth image and allows it to be saved as a DEM to reconstruct topographies previously constructed.
 * [LandslideSimulation](notebooks/tutorials/07_LandslideSimulation): With precomputed landslides simulations, recreate a topography and trigger a landslide to visualize its flow, direction, and velocity in real-time, or frame by frame.
-* [SearchMethodsModule](notebooks/tutorials/03_SearchMethodsModule): Takes the depth image and performs Monte-Carlo simulation algorithms to construct the probability distribution based on the structure of the current DEM in an interactive way. (https://chi-feng.github.io/mcmc-demo/app.html)
 * [PrototypingModule](notebooks/tutorials/08_PrototypingModule): Create your own module with the help of this module to link the live threading of the sandbox with your ideas
-* [GemPyModule](notebooks/tutorials/04_GempyModule): Use the full advantage of the powerful [GemPy](https://github.com/cgre-aachen/gempy) package to construct geological models and visualize them on the sandbox in real-time
+* [LandscapeModule](notebooks/tutorials/09_LandscapeGeneration): Landscape generations using machine learning codes powered by [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
-* SeismicModule: module for seismic wave modelling in the sandbox
+* [SeismicModule](notebooks/tutorials/10_SeismicModule): module for seismic wave modelling in the sandbox.
+This uses the power of [Devito](https://github.com/devitocodes/devito)
-* LandscapeModule: Landscape generations using machine learning codes extracted from the sandbox
-* MarkerDetection: Place virtual boreholes in the model, Define a cross section with multiple markers, Set the start position for simulations (landslides, earthquakes, etc.) check the arucos marker detection for more information (https://docs.opencv.org/trunk/d5/dae/tutorial_aruco_detection.html)
+* [GeoelectricsModule](notebooks/tutorials/11_GeoelectricsModule): module for visualization of geoelectrical fields using aruco markers as electrodes.
+This use power of [PyGimli](https://www.pygimli.org/)

 Check the video below for some of the features in action:
 [![Open AR Sandbox Features](https://img.youtube.com/vi/t0fyPVMIH4g/0.jpg)](https://www.youtube.com/watch?v=t0fyPVMIH4g)